Lagrangian-based online safe reinforcement learning for state-constrained systems: Conclusion

 \section{Conclusion}

-We develop an on-policy online reinforcement learning algorithm for the optimal control of a class of uncertain nonlinear systems utilizing an online estimation of Lagrange multipliers.
-We extend the ACI approach from \cite{kamalapurkar2016Automatica} to learn optimal control policies in a safe fashion.
+We develop an on-policy reinforcement learning algorithm for optimal control of a class of uncertain nonlinear systems utilizing an online estimation of Lagrange multipliers.
+We extend the ACI approach from \cite{bhasin2013Automatica,kamalapurkar2016Automatica} to learn optimal control policies in a safe fashion.
 We prove the safety and stability guarantees of the proposed algorithm via a Lyapunov analysis.
 We subsequently demonstrate the efficacy of the ACIL method on two systems in simulation.
 Additionally, we show that the proposed method outperforms a similar online algorithm in the literature.
-Future work may seek to include actuation constraints in the formulation to handle state and actuation constraints in a combined way.
+Future work will seek to include actuation constraints in the formulation to handle state and actuation constraints in a combined way, and also relax the restrictive assumption of a known $g(x)$, considered in this work.